Kingham Hill School, North Oxon

-Quite a few actually!
-There is a bar for the Sixth formers on campus, with Nick himself as landlord – seriously!
+Quite a few actually.
+There is a bar for the Sixth formers on campus, with the headmaster as landlord – seriously!
 It’s all perfectly legal and it allows the pupils to drink in a safe environment, and has to be better than kids smuggling tequila into dorms, right?
-There’s an American Program running at the school, the only British school in the UK that does so in conjunction with the US State Department.
+There’s a US Program running at the school, the only British school in the UK that does so in conjunction with the US State Department.
 It’s ostensibly so that US pupils can study in the UK whilst meeting US educational requirements, but the upshot is that the British students can study elements of the US curriculum too.